46SX/46SX/README.md

         }
 ```

----

 ### What I Build

 **Automation & Data**
-Scripts and pipelines that collect, process, and visualize data — from game economy trackers to self-hosted monitoring dashboards.
+Scripts that collect and visualize data, like tracking Hypixel Bazaar prices in real time.

 **API Integrations**
-Clean wrappers and data flows around public and private APIs, built for reliability and long-term operation on headless servers.
+Pulling data from APIs and turning it into something useful.

 **Infrastructure**
-Self-hosted services on Linux — Tailscale mesh networks, Jellyfin media servers, Ollama AI inference nodes, Grafana dashboards.

----
+Running my own servers at home.
+Media, AI, dashboards, all self-hosted on Linux.

 ### Tech Stack